elgentos/magento2-regenerate-catalog-urls/README.md

 # Regenerate url for products with id (1, 2, 3, 4) for store 1
 php bin/magento regenerate:product:url -s1 1 2 3 4

+# Regenerate url for all CMS pages
+php bin/magento regenerate:cms-page:url -s all
 ```

 ## FAQ